-Analysis by the Legislative Reference Office Intent of the Proposed Amendments Eliminate the Oneida Nation Emergency Planning Committee and replace it with an Emergency Management Operations Team.
+SECTION 1.
+EXECUTIVE Intent of the Proposed Amendments Eliminate the Oneida Nation Emergency Planning Committee and replace it with an Emergency Management Operations Team.
 [3 O.C.
 302.5-1]; Provide that members of the Emergency Management Operations Team shall attend meetings, or send a designee in their absence, and comply with any training requirements set forth by the Emergency Management Director.
 [3 O.C.
 302.5-3]; Require that within forty-eight (48) hours of an emergency, the Emergency Management Director shall prepare, or shall work in conjunction with the appropriate entity to prepare, an emergency briefing to be presented to the Oneida Business Committee regarding the status of the emergency, actions taken to address the emergency, and the activation of the Emergency Response Plan.
 [3 O.C.
-302.8-4]; Allow the Oneida Business Committee to direct the Emergency Management Director shall prepare, or shall work in conida Business Committee.
+302.8-4]; Allow the Oneida Business Committee to direct the Emergency Management Director to provide additional emergency briefings to the Oneida Business Committee.
 [3 O.C.
-302.8-4]; Require that within thirty (30) days of an emergency subsiding, unless additional time is granted by the Oneida Business Committee, the Emergency Management Director shall prepare, or shall work in conjunction with the appropriate entity to prepare, a preliminary emergency assessment report to be presented to the Oneida Business Committee, the Emergency Management Director shall prepare, or shall work in conjunction with the appropriate entity to prepare, a preliminary emergency assessment report to be presented to the Oneida Business Committee, any interested entity, and the public.
+302.8-4]; Require that within thirty (30) days of an emergency subsiding, unless additional time is granted by the Oneida Business Committee, the Emergency Management Director shall prepare, or shall work in conjunction with the appropriate entity to prepare, a preliminary emergency assessment report to be presented to the Oneida Business Committee, any interested entity, and the public.
 [3 O.C.
-302.8-5]; Extend the amount of time for the Emergency Management Director to propare and present an after-action report to the Oneida Business Committee, any interested entity, and the public, from sixty (60) days to ninety (90) days.
+302.8-5]; Extend the amount of time for the Emergency Management Director to prepare and present an after-action report to the Oneida Business Committee, any interested entity, and the public, from sixty (60) days to ninety (90) days.
 [3 O.C.
 302.8-6].
 Purpose To provide for the development and execution of plans for the protection of residents, property, and the environment in an emergency or disaster; to provide for the direction of emergency management, response, and recovery on the Reservation; as well as coordination with other agencies, victims, businesses, and organizations; to establish the use of the National Incident Management System (NIMS); and to designate authority and responsibilities for public health preparedness.
 [3 O.C.
-302.1-1] Affected Entities Emergency Management Operations Team, Emergency Management Director, Oneida Business Committee Public Meeting A public meeting has not yet been held.
-Fiscal Impact A fiscal impact statement has not yet been requested.
-Expiration of Emergency Emergency legislation expires six (6) months after adoption and may be Legislation renewed for an additional six (6) month period.
+302.1-1] Affected Entities Public Meeting Emergency Management Operations Team, Emergency Management Director, Oneida Business Committee A public meeting has not yet been held.
+Fiscal Impact Expiration of Emergency Legislation A fiscal impact statement has not yet been requested.
+Emergency legislation expires six (6) months after adoption and may be renewed for an additional six (6) month period.
 The emergency amendments to this law will expire on March 14, 2022.

-1 SECTION 2.
+SECTION 2.
 LEGISLATIVE DEVELOPMENT